Kerry babies case: Case review

 A Garda review of the DNA evidence announced on 16 January 2018, confirmed that Joanne Hayes was not the mother of the infant found at White Strand.
 Irish national media reported that Acting Garda Commissioner Dónall Ó Cualáin offered a full verbal and written apology to Joanne Hayes.
 This was followed by an apology from the Minister for Justice, Charlie Flanagan and the Taoiseach, Leo Varadkar.

 A new investigation into the circumstances of Baby John's death was also launched.
 In September 2018 it was reported that Gardaí were following up on aspects of the original investigation and engaged in house-to-house inquiries on Valentia Island (the island opposite the beach on which Baby John was discovered), as "part of the general investigation".

 In 2020 the State apologised to Joanne Hayes and the Hayes family for their treatment at the hands of the Gardaí and for the false accusations that were levelled at them.
 Substantial compensation was paid by the state after the family launched proceedings to establish that the findings of wrongdoings by them in the tribunal were unfounded and incorrect.
-No criminal proceedings have yet been brought against any of the Gardaí involved.
+In a unique Declaration, the High Court declare No criminal proceedings have yet been brought against any of the Gardaí involved.

 On the morning of 14 September 2021, the remains of Baby John were exhumed by Gardaí at Holy Cross Cemetery, Caherciveen, County Kerry.
 The baby's remains were taken to the morgue at University Hospital Kerry in Tralee, for examination as part of the ongoing investigation.

 On 23 March 2023, Gardaí announced that a man in his 60s and a woman in her 50s had been arrested on suspicion of murder in Munster and were being held at Garda stations in relation to the case.
 DNA tests proved they were the biological parents of Baby John.
+The couple were released shortly after without charge, although they remained central to the investigation.
+In April 2026, a file was submitted to the Director of Public Prosecutions.

 In popular culture

 In 2016, the Kerry babies case was the subject of a film titled Out of Innocence starring Fiona Shaw and Alun Armstrong and distributed by Mbur Indie Film Distribution.

 A 2019 scholarly article suggests that unfamiliarity with the poorly-documented "killeen" (or "Cillín") custom (the burial of stillborn babies in unconsecrated ground, which was once prevalent in Kerry) may have been a factor in the case.

+The 2006 novel A Swift Pure Cry by Irish writer Siobhan Dowd is partly inspired by the case of the Kerry babies as well as the case of Irish teenager Ann Lovett which also occurred in 1984.